fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-dataset-description.md

 ## Background

 Under this feature, SODA lets you quickly and accurately prepare the dataset_description metadata file which is mandatory for all SPARC datasets.
 SODA provides a convenient interface, which is more intuitive than working with the Excel spreadsheet template.
 It also makes use of information from your dataset on Pennsieve and the SPARC Airtable sheet to help you populate some of the fields easily.
-The expected structure of this file, generated automatically by SODA, is explained in our corresponding "[How to](../../how-to/how-to-structure-the-dataset-description-metadata-file.md)" page if you would like to learn about it.
+The expected structure of this file, generated automatically by SODA, is explained in our corresponding
+"[How to](../../how-to/how-to-structure-the-dataset-description-metadata-file.md)" page if you would like to learn about it.

 ## How to

-To access this interface click on the `Free Form Mode` side bar option, then click on the `Prepare Metadata` tab, and finally click on the `Create dataset_description.xlsx` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Prepare Metadata` tab, click on the `Create dataset_description.xlsx` card.

 You can start by either creating a dataset_description.xlsx file from scratch with SODA or continue working on an existing dataset_description.xlsx file.